NOW ENROLLING 2014!

 The goal of the camp is to work on: targeted individualized social goals through the medium of fun interactive experiences and emotional challenges that impact social development for individual children.
 These goals (e.g. communication for collaboration, co-creation, perspective taking, increasing emotional regulation) will be embedded within activities.

 What is the structure of the F.U.S.E.
-Summer Program?
+Summer Camp?

 Each day, each group will participate in a social pragmatics lesson in the beginning of the day, small and large group focused social collaboration activities and all come together for large group activities each day.
 Each week will have a theme related to children’s everyday experiences (e.g. sports; beach).
 All activities are designed to foster happy social engagement through which social skills teaching will be seamlessly integrated.